Tradgic Death of India First Female Prime Minister.

 Abolition of Princely States

-In addition to her economic reforms, Indira Gandhi took significant steps to modernize the political landscape of India by abolishing princely states through the 26th Amendment in 1971.
-This landmark legislation integrated these semi-autonomous regions into the Republic of India, effectively dissolving the feudal structures that had persisted since colonial times.
+Alongside her economic reforms, Indira Gandhi made notable strides in modernizing India’s political framework by abolishing princely states through the 26th Amendment in 1971.
+This landmark legislation fully integrated these semi-autonomous regions into the Republic of India, dismantling the feudal structures that had endured since colonial rule—a move that strengthened India’s internal unity and played a subtle yet important role in shaping its position in global diplomacy.

 The Green Revolution